FloripaCodeGurus/fcg_data_engineer_learning_guide/README.md

 * Writes the aggregation results to a local SQLite database file named `sales_data.db` in a table named `sales_summary`.
 * Prints the first 5 rows from the `sales_summary` table to the console.

-## File Structure
+## 📦 Project Structure

-├── data.csv├── data_engineering.py├── venv/        # (Virtual environment directory - created by you)└── README.md
+├── venv/                     # Virtual environment
+├── data.csv                  # Sample input data
+├── data_engineering.py       # Main ETL script
+└── README.md                 # Documentation

-## Data Validation
+## 4️⃣ Data Validation

 The script uses a Pydantic model (`SalesData`) to validate the data from the CSV file.
 The model defines the expected data types for each column: